 Every year, Vancouver's Chinese New Year events culminate in a full day of New Year's celebrations in the heart of historic Chinatown, starting with the annual Vancouver Chinese New Year Parade.
 Organized by the Chinese Benevolent Association of Vancouver since 1979, the parade has grown into a must-see event in Vancouver, attracting over 50,000 spectators and 3,000 performers, dancers, and musicians, including the largest assembly of lion dance teams in Canada.

 After the parade, festivities continue at the Chinatown Spring Festival & Cultural Fair at Sun Yat-sen Plaza (50 East Pender Street) until 5 p.m., followed by a Chinese New Year Banquet at Floata Restaurant that includes live entertainment.
 For the best birds-eye views of the parade, go to the building on Keefer Street by Columbia that has a giant red-and-yellow Chinatown sign on it.

-In 2019, Vancouver’s Chinese New Year’s parade in Chinatown will take place on Sunday either before or after February 5, 2019.
-The exact date is still TBD, but should be announced soon.
+The exact date of Vancouver’s Chinese New Year’s parade in Chinatown is still TBD, but should be announced soon.

 One of the biggest free Vancouver Chinese New Year events is held at Chinatown's International Village shopping centre (better known locally as Tinseltown), located at 88 West Pender Street.
 At Chinese New Year, over 150,000 visitors head to the International Village for three days of free festivities, including lots of live performances, traditional dance, and kids' activities.